Yury-MonZon/ProxPad/README.md

 # ProxPad - Proxmox VM Management Interface

-ProxPad is a web-based interface for managing Proxmox virtual machines with a focus on mobile-friendly design and resource conflict prevention.
+ProxPad is a web-based macropad interface for managing Proxmox virtual machines with a focus on mobile-friendly design and resource conflict prevention.

 ## Screenshots